konfuzio-ai/konfuzio-sdk/docs/sdk/examples/custom_ais/index.md

         super.__init__(*args, **kwargs)

     def extract(self, document: Document) -> Document:
-        # Define how the model extracts information from Documents.
+        # Define how the AI extracts information from Documents.

         # **NB:** The result of extraction must be a copy of the input Document.
         result_document = deepcopy(document)

-        # Access the text of the document with result_document.text
+        # You can access the text of the document with result_document.text
+        # Example:
+        # >>> result_document.text
+        # "Name: John\nSurname: Doe\nA Software Company Ltd.\nOther text here"

-        # Suppose the document's text is "Name: John\nSurname: Doe" and we want to extract "John" and "Doe".
+        # Suppose we want to extract "John" and "Doe".
         # We can match that text using regular expressions:
         name_tokenizer = RegexTokenizer(regex=r"Name:[ ]([A-Z][a-z]+)")
         surname_tokenizer = RegexTokenizer(regex=r"Surname:[ ]([A-Z][a-z]+)")